Kohl's Safe to Sleep Program

 Our goal is to develop an evidence-based, clear, consistent county-wide safe sleep message to be used by all.

-Our initial meetings were held in October and January, with an upcoming meeting in March.
-If this is something your organization would like more information on, or would like to get involved with, please contact Nicole Vesely at email@example.com.
+If you would like more information on, or would like to get involved, please contact Nicole Vesely at firstname.lastname@example.org.

 Crib Resources in Dane County

 - Pregnancy Helpline Safe Sleep Program: Pregnancy Helpline is committed to making sure all babies in the Madison area have a safe place to sleep.
 They deliver brand new pack-n-plays free of charge to clients' homes.
 Call their Helpline number to request a contract and to arrange for delivery: (608) 222-0008.

 - Society of St. Vincent de Paul: 2033 Fish Hatchery Rd., Madison, WI 53713.
 Call (608) 442-7200, ext.
 441, Monday through Friday, 9am-3:30pm for an interview.
 New portable cribs are made available to low-income Dane County households.